AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/task-information/task-tracking-mode.md

 ## Tracking Mode options {#tracking-mode-options}

 As a task owner or a project manager, you can select how Workfront indicates the progress status on each task.
-For information about how to set&nbsp;Tracking Mode on your tasks, see [Set Tracking Mode for tasks](../../../manage-work/tasks/task-information/set-tracking-mode-for-tasks.md).
+For information about how to set Tracking Mode on your tasks, see [Set Tracking Mode for tasks](../../../manage-work/tasks/task-information/set-tracking-mode-for-tasks.md).

 You can select from the following options: